steventfan/Parser/Documentation.md

 ![Temporary Tokenized String Array](/images/example5.PNG)

 Once the string is completely parsed, a new token array is created and points to the same addresses as the temporary token array.
-Any indices that point to null are dropped from the new token array.
+Any indices that point to null are not included in the new token array.

 **Example 4:**